red-hat-storage/ocs-training/ocp4ocs4/ocs-infra-nodes/ocs4-infra-nodes.md

 The Machine API cannot facilitate the creation of nodes that have a single node-role `node-role.kubernetes.io/infra`.
 Nodes created with the Machine API can only have node-roles in addition to `node-role.kubernetes.io/worker`.
 A common approach is desirable for consistency across environemnts, both those with and without Machine API support.
 As such we suggest the creation of nodes with dual worker/infra node-roles

-Once the Machine API supports the creation of nodes without the `node-role.kubernetes.io/worker` node-role, probaly in conjunction with a infrastructure node specific MachineConfig, then we can move to suggesting single node-role infra nodes.
+If the Machine API eventually supports the creation of nodes without the `node-role.kubernetes.io/worker` node-role, then we could instead suggest single node-role infrasturcture nodes.
+Without a `node-role.kubernetes.io/worker` node-role, a MachineCOnfigPool needs to be created to facilitate node upgrades.

 # Anatomy of a Infrastructure node.

+Infrastructure nodes have a few attributes, notably they are:

-* Label `node-role.kubernetes.io/infra` to node object
+* Labeled with `node-role.kubernetes.io/infra`
-* Tainted to repel customer applications / workloads
+* Tainted with `node.ocs.openshift.io/storage="true"`

-* Taint key/value matching OCS toleration
+The label identifies the nodes infra nodes, and the taint repels customer applications / workloads.

-Example from labeling and taint required for infrastructure node that will be used to run OCS services:
+Example of the taint and labels required on infrastructure node that will be used to run OCS services:
 ~~~
     spec:
       taints: